 Rhine River Cruise

-Having enjoyed our previous bike and boat trip so much we wanted to try another and booked an 8 day Rhine River cruise in Germany.
-The 220 kilometre cruise started in Mainz, traversed the beautiful UNESCO world cultural site of the “Upper Middle Rhine Valley” and finished in Cologne.
+Having enjoyed our previous bike and boat trip so much we wanted to try another.
+We booked an 8 day Rhine River Cruise in Germany.
+The 220 kilometre cruise started in Mainz, traversed the beautiful UNESCO world cultural site of the “Upper Middle Rhine Valley”, and finished in Cologne.

 The boat for this trip was the recently re-furbished MV ARLENE II and it was very comfortable.

-The cruise price included our cabin, all meals (you put together a lunch bag at breakfast to take with you each day) and 7 speed bikes with pannier bags, guide book and maps.
+This Rhine River Cruise price included our cabin, all meals (you put together a lunch bag at breakfast to take with you each day) and 7 speed bikes with pannier bags, guide book and maps.
 Your only other expenses are drinks on the boat and purchases during your cycling each day.
-The route along the river was generally flat so our 7 speed bikes were more than adequate however for a supplement you can also rent E-bikes.
+The route along the river was generally flat so our 7 speed bikes were more than adequate.
+However, for a supplement you can also rent E-bikes.
 These would have been useful for riding up to some of the castles along the route!

 I should point out that it is not compulsory to ride every day or even ride at all.
-If you just want a leisurely River Cruise then you can just go as a non-riding passenger.
-There are many luxury boats cruising up and down the European Rivers with price tags to match but we find these cruises to be great value at around €1,000 per person (about $1,600 AUD).
+If you just want to enjoy a leisurely River Cruise then you can just go as a non-riding passenger.
+There are many luxury boats cruising up and down the European Rivers with price tags to match.
+However, we find these cruises to be great value at around €1,000 per person (about $1,600 AUD).

 The first day of the trip is just the arrival of all the passengers, the safety briefing, introduction to crew and our evening meal.
 The real action starts on day 2 so for the purposes of this blog I’ll be referring to just the cycling days.